 Algeria is a State Party to the Mine Ban Treaty.
 Algeria is also party to the Convention on Conventional Weapons (CCW).

 Algeria is not known to have used, produced, or exported cluster munitions.

-Algeria is reported to stockpile cluster munitions.
-In 2004, Jane’s Information Group noted that KMG-U dispensers that deploy submunitions were in service for aircraft of the Algerian air force.
-Also according to Jane’s, Algeria possesses Grad 122mm, Uragan 220mm, and Smerch 300mm surface-to-surface rockets, but it is not known if these include versions with submunition payloads.
+Algeria has imported cluster munitions and possesses a stockpile.
+In 2004, Jane’s Information Group reported that KMG-U dispensers that deploy submunitions were in service for aircraft of the Algerian air force.
+Also according to Jane’s, Algeria possesses Grad 122mm, Uragan 220mm, and Smerch 300mm rockets, but it is not known if these include versions with submunition payloads.

 Interview with Hamza Khelif, Deputy Director of Disarmament, Ministry of Foreign Affairs, Mine Ban Treaty Second Review Conference, Cartagena, 4 December 2009.
 Of its neighbors, Mali and Tunisia have ratified the convention and are implementing it, while Libya has not joined.

 Algeria attended the international treaty preparatory conferences in Vienna in December 2007 and Wellington in February 2008, as well as a regional conference in Livingstone, Zambia in March/April 2008.
 For details on Algeria’s cluster munition policy and practice up to early 2009, see Human Rights Watch and Landmine Action, Banning Cluster Munitions: Government Policy and Practice (Ottawa: Mines Action Canada, May 2009), p.
 185.